redox-os/website/content/news/this-month-251231.md

 - (libc) Anhad Singh implemented error handling for missing libraries on dynamic linker to fix a page fault
 - (libc) Anhad Singh fixed a register corruption in POSIX signals
 - (libc) Anhad Singh fixed the futex wake interruption error handling
+- (libc) Anhad Singh implemented restart-on-interrupt for `futex_wait` to fix a hang, which previously returned `EINTR`
 - (libc) Anhad Singh fixed TLS (Thread Local Storage) overallocation
 - (libc) Anhad Singh fixed a bug where the dynamic linker could fail to allocate non-PIE objects at their desired memory locations
 - (libc) Anahd Singh fixed a hang in the process group killing